AandJ/ROCO222/journal-3.md

 ![Image of design file](https://raw.githubusercontent.com/AandJ/ROCO222/master/ROCO222_Img/STL-IMG.jpg "Image of design file")
 ![Image of printed arm](https://raw.githubusercontent.com/AandJ/ROCO222/master/ROCO222_Img/ROBOT-IMG.jpg "Image of printed arm")

-To control this with the ROS software we needed to create a URDF description file of our design, in this file we described each link and joint. a link definition is shown below.
+To control this with the ROS software we need to create a URDF description file of our design, in this file we describe each link and joint. a link definition is shown below.

 ```xml